ashachakre0906/ashachakre0906/README.md

 ### Hi there, I'm Asha Chakre 👋
 ## About me
-I am an Aspiring full stack software developer graduated from UC Berkely Extension, Coding BootCamp 🎉 My background is in Electronics and Telecommunication engineering.I am super excited to work in software development industry and further leverage my unique full stack skills.
+I am a full stack software developer graduated from UC Berkely Extension, Coding BootCamp 🎉 My background is in Electronics and Telecommunication engineering.I am super excited to work in software development industry and further leverage my unique full stack skills.

 - 🎯  I’m currently working on building full stack apps and participating in freelancing projects.